HOME

 Welcome

-My therapeutic lens is person-centered and psychodynamic, in which my clients are seen as the expert in their lives.
-At the same time, I assist and guide them through your understanding of their needs, rebuild your world, determine their readiness for change, and heal inner wounding.
+My therapeutic approach centers on person-centered and psychodynamic methods.
+I view clients as experts in their own lives and guide them to understand their needs, rebuild their lives, determine their readiness for change, and heal inner wounds.

 Children have different reactions depending on how adults react.
 Fear in children can be exhibited as hyperactivity, anxiety, silliness, whining, and possibly aggression.
 Navigating through fear and uncertainty can be daunting for an adult.

 How do we help our children in this trying time of uncertainty?
 How we react to the situation will help our children overcome anxiety and fear.
-Are we running to the grocery store and grabbing all the items we can for fear of not having enough, or are we calmly relying on our common sense?
+Are we running to the grocery store and grabbing as many items as we can, fearing we won’t have enough, or are we calmly relying on our common sense?
 We listen to the media, social media, and anxiety.
-It is normal to look for items we need; safety needs are a basic instinct, and safety needs rule our lower brain functioning, so we will run- flight, fight, or freeze.
+It is normal to look for items we need; safety needs are a basic instinct, and they rule our lower-brain functioning, so we will run, fight, or freeze.
 At this time, people are running, fighting for essential food items and health needs like toilet paper.
 However, what are we telling our children?

 All good questions for thought and reflection.